nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/exercises/MJ_PROTOTYPAL_CARS.md

 }

 /*
-  Create a constructor function named Make with one argument that will hold the manufacturer of the Make (see below).

-  Set its prototype to a new instance of the Car function.

-  Define a property `manufacturer` and assign the manufacturer property to the argument value.
- */
-function Make (maker) {
-  this.manufacturer = maker;
-}
-// Set the prototype to Car

-/*
   1. Create a new constructor function for the make of your favorite car.
-  2. It must inherit from the general Make function.
+  2. It must inherit from the more general Car object.
-  3. It must have one argument that will to hold the model name.
-  4. The constructor must define a property to hold the model name.
+  3. Give it one property, named manufacturer, that holds a string value.
+         For, example, this.manufacturer = "Ford".
  */
-function YourFavoriteMake (name) {
+function YourFavoriteMake () {
-  this.modelName = name;
+  // Define the manufacturer instance variable
 }
-YourFavoriteMake.prototype = new Make(...);
+// Set the prototype to a new Car instance

 /*
   1. Create a constructor function named after your favorite car model.
   2. It must inherit from the specific make type you created in previous step.
-    3. When creating the inheritance relationship, pass in the model name to the make constructor function
+  3. Create some instance properties that are specific to the specific car model (e.g. horsepower, cargo capacity, etc.)
 */
 function YourFavoriteModel () {

 }
-// Set the prototype to appropriate model you created above and set the model name argument YourFavoriteModel.prototype = new YourFavoriteMake(...);
+// Set the prototype to appropriate model you created above and set the model name argument YourFavoriteModel.prototype = new ???;

 /*
     Being an avid car collector, you own three different cars all of